 Roots Analysis has actively tracked the developments in the field of cell therapy and gene therapies.
 The team has focused on identifying the key challenges that are hampering the growth of these revolutionary therapies.
 To identify the challenges, the team has interviewed several stakeholders involved in cell therapy development and manufacturing.
-In addition, a recent article, published by the company, highlighted a summary of the key challenges in this space.
+In addition, a recent article, published by the company, highlighted a summary of the key challenges in the cell therapy manufacturing companies.

 While the viral vectors have remained a popular choice across companies, the rising manufacturing-related challenges have forced the companies to look beyond the traditional viral vectors.